vertis/vertis-io/_posts/2012-11-02-creating-a-vagrant-base-box-from-an-existing-vmdk.md

 The intent being to create a consistent experience across different "clouds".
 This has been working quite nicely (I may make this process the subject of another post).

-For local work I wanted to bring down either the raw file or the vmdk as prepared for VMWare, and use it in virtual box.
+In addition to using the machines within Amazon EC2, we want the devs to be able to use the machine image locally.
+In I wanted to bring down either the raw file or the vmdk as prepared for VMWare, and use it in virtualbox.
 Since I couldn't find a single source of information about how to do this, I've compiled the steps and provided links back to where I sourced the information.

 I've also compiled the tasks into a script that you can clone from GitHub